-(4) Inspect, examine and monitor gaming activities, including the power to demand access to and inspect, examine, photocopy and audit all papers, books and records respecting such gaming activities;

-(5) Investigate any suspicion of wrongdoing in connection with any gaming activity;

-(6) Conduct or cause to be conducted such investigations as may be necessary to determine in connection with any gaming activity, compliance with law or this Gaming Act or any contracts, agreements, goods, services, events, incidents, or other matters related to gaming activities;

-(7) Conduct background investigations regarding any person in any way connected with any gaming activity and issue licenses to, at minimum, all key employees and primary management officials according to requirements at least as stringent as those in 25 C.F.R. parts 556 and 558;

-(8) Hold such hearings, sit and act at such times and places, summon persons on the reservation to attend and testify at such hearings, take such testimony, and receive such evidence as the Gaming Commission deems relevant in fulfilling its duties;
+- (1) Inspect, examine and monitor Gaming Activities, including the power to demand access to and inspect, examine, photocopy and audit all papers, books and records respecting such Gaming Activities; - (2) Investigate any suspicion of wrongdoing in connection with any gaming activity; - (3) Conduct, or cause to be conducted, such investigations as may be necessary to determine in connection with any gaming activity, compliance with law or this Act or any contracts, agreements, goods, services, events, incidents, or other matters related to Gaming Activities; - (4) Conduct, or cause to be conducted, background investigations regarding any person in any way connected with any Gaming Activities and issue licenses to, at minimum, all Key Employees and Primary Management Officials according to requirements at least as stringent as those in 25 C.F.R. parts 556 and 558; - (5) Hold such hearings, sit and act at such times and places, summon persons on the Reservation to attend and testify at such hearings, take such testimony, and receive such evidence as the Gaming Commission deems relevant in fulfilling its duties;

-(9) Administer oaths or affirmations to witnesses appearing before the Gaming Commission;

-(10) Implement and administer a system for investigating, licensing and monitoring employees and others connected with gaming activities, as described below, including the issuance of licenses to gaming facilities, individuals and entities as required under this Act and IGRA;

-(11) Hear disputes against the gaming establishment, in accordance with the procedures established in this Act.

-(12) Hire such staff and support services as deemed necessary subject to a budget approved by the Tribal Council.

-(13) To the extent required, comply with any reporting requirements established under a tribal-state compact to which the Tribe is a party and other applicable law, including the IGRA.

-(14) Issue such regulations as it deems appropriate in order to implement the provisions of this Act;

-(15) Promulgate rules for each Class I, Class II or Class III game allowed under this Act; such rules shall govern the conduct of such games; and k.
+- (6) Administer oaths or affirmations to witnesses appearing before the Gaming Commission; - (7) Implement and administer a system for investigating, licensing and monitoring employees and others connected with Gaming Activities, as described below, including the issuance of licenses to gaming facilities, individuals and entities as required under this Act and IGRA; - (8) Hear disputes against the gaming establishment, in accordance with the procedures established in this Act. - (9) Hire such staff and support services as deemed necessary subject to a budget approved by the General Membership. - (10) To the extent required, comply with any reporting requirements established under a tribal-state compact to which the Band is a party and other applicable law, including the IGRA. - (11) Issue such regulations as it deems appropriate in order to implement the provisions of this Act; - (12) Promulgate rules for each Class I, Class II or Class III game allowed under this Act; such rules shall govern the conduct of such games; and - (13) Carry out such other duties with respect to Gaming Activities on the Reservation as the General Membership shall direct. - k.
 Annual Reports.
 On or before April 30th of each year, the Gaming Commission shall provide to the Tribal Council an Annual Report summarizing its activities during the prior twelve (12) month period ending on December 31st, and accounting for all receipts and disbursements.
-The Tribal Council shall cause copies of the Annual Report to be made available to the General Membership of the Tribe within thirty (30) days after receipt.
+The Tribal Council shall cause copies of the Annual Report to be made available to the General Membership within thirty (30) days after receipt.